aws/amazon-ec2-instance-selector/README.md

       --price-per-hour-min float                       Minimum Price/hour in USD (Example: 0.09) If --price-per-hour-max is not specified, the upper bound will be infinity
-      --root-device-type string                        Supported root device types: [ebs or instance-store] -u, --usage-class string                             Usage class: [spot or on-demand] -c, --vcpus int                                      Number of vcpus available to the instance type. (sets --vcpus-min and -max to the same value)
+      --root-device-type string                        Supported root device types: [ebs or instance-store] -u, --usage-class string                             Usage class: [spot or on-demand] -c, --vcpus int32                                    Number of vcpus available to the instance type. (sets --vcpus-min and -max to the same value)
-      --vcpus-max int                                  Maximum Number of vcpus available to the instance type.
+      --vcpus-max int32                                Maximum Number of vcpus available to the instance type.
 If --vcpus-min is not specified, the lower bound will be 0
-      --vcpus-min int                                  Minimum Number of vcpus available to the instance type.
+      --vcpus-min int32                                Minimum Number of vcpus available to the instance type.
 If --vcpus-max is not specified, the upper bound will be infinity
       --vcpus-to-memory-ratio string                   The ratio of vcpus to GiBs of memory.
 (Example: 1:2) --virtualization-type string                     Virtualization Type supported: [hvm or pv]